 Here is a sample video of a fake LPR camera (ACTi E413) in action.
 This is a 5MP IP Camera with DWDR.
 Note that there is no true WDR or HLM, but the 10x motorized lens and vandal-proof body made it a low-cost alternative to our competition, and that is what allowed us to win the bid.
 Some of the LP reads are not as clean as they could be, and that is mainly due to the fact that the camera is installed to the far right of the sidewalk of this intersection.
 The customer was happy with the price and performance of the cameras because they can make out plates well enough in both day-time and night-time conditions.

-If you would like assistance in calculating ideal megapixels and focal length for your LPR application, please contact eDigitalDeals at 1-310-370-9500 or toll-free at 1-877-DEALS-79 (1-877-332-5779) x1 for Sales.
+If you would like assistance in calculating ideal megapixels and focal length for your LPR application, or if you have a video surveillance project to discuss, please contact eDigitalDeals at 1-310-370-9500 or toll-free at 1-877-DEALS-79 (1-877-332-5779) x1 for Sales.
 You may also chat with a security professional on our website during business hours at http://edigitaldeals.net, or email us at firstname.lastname@example.org.

 By Raymond Shadman